renatosans/CarDealershipGOLANG/README.md

 ![screenshot](assets/banner.png)

 ## Steps to run the project
+- Open the terminal and change the directory to the backend folder:
+    > cd golang
-- Set DATABASE_URL in the .env file
+- Create .env file with DATABASE_URL
 - Run the script to generate prisma client and create the database:
     > go run github.com/steebchen/prisma-client-go db push
 - docker compose up